HMS Manly (1804): Dutch service

 To date, no records of her service under the Batavian Republic have emerged.

 On 1 January 1809, the 10-gun brig Onyx, with 75 men under Commander Charles Gill, recaptured Manly from the Dutch.
 Manly and another brig had sailed from the Texel intending to intercept British merchant vessels trading with Heligoland.

 The action took two and a half hours, during which the British suffered three wounded, one of whom died later.
 Manly, which had 94 men, suffered five killed and six wounded.
 She was under the command of Captain-Lieutenant J.W.
 Heneyman (or Heeneman) of the Dutch Navy.
-During her cruise she had taken one small prize, a vessel sailing from Embden to England with a cargo of oats.
+During her cruise she had taken one small prize, a vessel sailing from Emden to England with a cargo of oats.
 Manley [sic] arrived in the Humber on 6 January.

 The action won a promotion to post-captain for Commander Gill.
 Lieutenant Edward William Garrett, first of the Onyx, received promotion to the rank of commander.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Onyx 1 Jany.
 1809" to all surviving claimants from the action.